-The Master of Arts allows students to acquire the knowledge and techniques required for a better grasp of contemporary realities, giving meaning to the intellectual wealth created by mankind over the centuries.
+The Master of Arts allows students to acquire the knowledge and techniques required for a better grasp of the contemporary world and of cultural production over time.

-It offers a wide range of disciplines, from historical studies to theoretical approaches in the human sciences, languages and literature.
-As a result, it offers you the opportunity to practise the interdisciplinarity approach proper to a study of the arts.
+The Master’s course offered by the Faculty of Arts covers a wide range of disciplines, from historical studies to theoretical approaches in the human sciences, languages and literature.

 The Master of Arts degree offers training in the following disciplines:

-At the end of the first year, students decide in which discipline they will complete their dissertation and whether to choose a Master of Arts worth 90 ECTS credits or a Master of Arts with specialisation worth 120 ECTS credits.
+At the end of the first year, you decide in which discipline you will complete your dissertation and you will engage in one of two possible paths : a Master of Arts worth 90 ECTS credits or a Master of Arts with specialisation worth 120 ECTS credits

 Faculty of Arts